nuresabri/SpellChecker/README.md

 # Spell Checker

+# IMPORTANT
+The program works fine, but you may encounter some issues with certain browsers.
+I had trouble using it on chrome but it began working eventually (did not run into issues running it on edge and firefox, though).
+If the program is not working as it should, the easiest way to fix it is to just use another browser.

+However just in case you would like to run it on chrome and it is not working:
+Go to chrome settings
+-> Privacy and Security
+-> Security
+-> Scroll all the way down and ensure that "Use secure DNS" is turned off.

+This should solve any issues running the program.

 ## Overview
 This project implements a spell checker that suggests the best possible word corrections based on a given input word.
 It uses dynamic programming to calculate a sequence alignment score between the input word and words in the dictionary.
 The goal is to provide suggestions for potentially misspelled words using a scoring algorithm that considers consonant/vowel mismatches and gaps.